 (3) An order under subsection (1) or (2) is to take effect on such day as is specified in the order which may be a day earlier than the day on which the order is published.

-184. Contents of orders
+184. Contents of s.
+183 orders

 Without limiting section 183 an order under that section may provide —